 - Special Characteristics: Deer resistant, low maintenance, ground cover

-If you haven't tried pulmonaria yet you should it's so easy to grow and such a wonderful start to spring.
+If you haven't tried lungwort yet you should.
+It's so easy to grow.
+Such a wonderful start to spring and a great addition to any shade garden.

 Mary